shaderLABS/shaderBOT/README.md

     }
 ```

-This will hide the transpiled javascript files if there are corresponding typescript files.
+This will hide the transpiled JavaScript files if there are corresponding TypeScript files.

 ### Extensions